First impressions last - and you only get one. In retail and ecommerce, your product packaging is going to contribute a lot to that.

 Koksbryggeriet is a Swedish brand that sells DIY kombucha kits:

 The multiple glass bottles that are needed for fermentation are heavy - so that itself defines the type of material required for their packaging.

-The kombucha itself also has a striking colour – a colour that the brand uses to its advantage, by making it part of its palette.
+The kombucha itself also has a striking color - a color that the brand uses to its advantage, by making it part of its palette.

-Cartoon-esque drawings of the kit’s contents are front and centre, and the sides of the box are used as instructions and to further sell the product when it’s sitting on retail store shelves.
+Cartoon-esque drawings of the kit’s contents are front and center, and the sides of the box are used as instructions and to further sell the product when it’s sitting on retail store shelves.

 4) Alex Ko